How to buy FBR Limited (FBR) shares in Australia

 - Purchase now or later.
 Buy today with a market order or use a limit order to delay your purchase until FBR Limited reaches your desired price.
-To spread out your risk, look into dollar-cost averaging, which smooths out buying at consistent intervals and amounts.
+Look into dollar-cost averaging to spread out your risk, which smooths out buying at consistent intervals and amounts.

 - Decide on how many to buy.
 At today's price, weigh your budget against a diversified portfolio that can minimise risk through the market's ups and downs.

-- Check in on your investment.
+- Check on your investment.
 Congratulations, you own a part of FBR Limited.
-Optimise your portfolio by tracking how your stock — and even the business — performs with an eye on the long term.
-You may be eligible for dividends and shareholder voting rights on directors and management that can affect your stock.
+Optimise your portfolio by tracking how your stock and the business performs with an eye on the long term.
+You may be eligible for dividends and shareholder voting rights on directors and management that affect your stock.

 FBR Limited stock price (ASX:FBR)Use our graph to track the performance of FBR stocks over time.

 |52-week range||$0.018 - $0.041|

 |200-day moving average||$0.0269|

 |Dividend yield||$0 (0%)|

 Is it a good time to buy FBR Limited stock?